-We will look at how and where different speakers (all of which speak English as a primary language) use the above expressions, with a new insight for everyone, no matter which style you use.
-Let’s get to it right away.
+We will look at how and where different speakers (all of which speak English as a primary language) use the above expressions with a new insight for everyone, no matter which style they use.

 Every discourse I came across on this subject tends to be from a particular point of view (of a particular set of speakers), but we will pull them all together here.
-All facts are verifiable, credible and will make your mind nimble.
+All facts are verifiable and credible.

 ‘Clap’ is both a noun and a verb.
 As a verb, it means to hit your hands together to make a short loud sound for attention, or admiration (applaud); to hit someone lightly to express pleasure; or to put someone or something somewhere quickly (e.g. They clapped him into the bunker).

 As a noun, it means the act of performing the above actions, or the sound of an explosion, especially thunder (e.g. He was frightened by a clap of thunder).

 The verb form of ‘clap’ in the context of ‘applaud’, used with or without ‘for’ + human names or personal pronouns (clap for + Nneka/him/her/them or clap + Nneka /him/her/them) is what has generated some divergence of opinions.